 “[Chase] just threw tantrums in class when he didn’t want to share or clean,” said Spencer.
 “I knew this behavior would make things difficult for [Chase] in kindergarten.”
-Once Spencer was able to take Chase out of the Childhaven classrooms, he brought him to the Friends of the Children office.
-Here he interacted with children older than him who were used to routine.
+Once Spencer was able to take Chase out of the Childhaven classrooms, he brought him to the Friends of the Children's office.
+Here he interacted with children older than him who was used to the routine.
 “Spencer was able to witness how helpful of an experience this was for Chase.”

 Earlier intervention has helped Spencer better address Chase’s needs.
 Spencer knows all of Chase’s teachers.
 If Chase begins to develop habits and behaviors that will set him back in school and life, Chase has a community behind him and his caregiver to empower him to do better.